More pages in this section

 RPL is assessed on an individual basis; it is a privilege and is not guaranteed to be approved.

 It is the registrar’s responsibility to complete and submit the application form to JCU along with all of the necessary supporting evidence.
 If an incomplete application is received, JCU will return the application to the registrar for completion before an assessment can be made.
 Once the initial assessment is made the application is reviewed by two JCU medical educators and if approved by JCU, submitted to the relevant college Censor for consideration and approval.
 It is important to submit the best possible RPL application in the first instance, as it will be assessed on its merits and a determination made by the Censor.

 RACGP requires RPL applications to be submitted within the first six months of training on the AGPT program.
 This means applications must be submitted to JCU no later than the 1st of May of each year.

 If the application is approved by JCU, it is submitted to the RACGP Censor for consideration and approval.

 RACGP has strict deadlines for submission of RPL and it is the registrar’s responsibility to review the RACGP RPL policy and application process and to submit applications to JCU within the correct timeframes.

 ACRRM strongly encourages registrars to apply for RPL as soon as possible after the commencement of training on the AGPT program.

-Applications for Core Clinical Training time must be submitted prior to enrolling in exams, and any other RPL must be submitted prior to completion of training.
+Applications for Core Generalist Training time must be submitted prior to enrolling in exams, and any other RPL must be submitted prior to completion of training.
 Whilst it is not a requirement, it is considered in a registrar's best interest to submit an application early to ensure they will be eligible to sit exams.